rija/gigadb-website/README.md

 >$ vi .secrets
 >```

-**(2)** To start the web application, run the following commands:
+**(2)** To start the web application, run the following command:
 ```
-$ docker-compose run --rm gigadb                    # Run composer update, then spin up the web application's services, then exit
+$ docker-compose run --rm webapp            # run composer update, then spin up the web application's services, then exit
-$ docker-compose up -d web 							# Start the web server
 ```

-The **gigadb** container will run composer update using the `composer.json` generated in the previous step, and will launch two containers named **application** and **database**, then it will exit.
+The **webapp** container will run composer update using the `composer.json` generated in the previous step, and will launch three containers named **web**, **application** and **database**, then it will exit.
 It's ok to run the command repeatedly.

-Starting the web container will first enable site configuration connecting nginx to gigadb PHP application server before starting the web server as a deamon.

 **(3)** Upon success, three services will be started in detached mode.